Skip to Main Content

 Who is it for?

-Youth organisations in 42 priority areas of England that are not-for-profit, with at least 50% of provision for children/ young people, and a significant proportion must be open access youth provision for children and young people aged 11 to 18 years (or up to 25 years if they have special educational needs or disabilities, are leaving care, or considered ‘at risk’ or vulnerable).
+Youth organisations in 42 priority areas of England that are not-for-profit, with at least 50% of their provision for children/ young people aged up to 18, and a significant proportion of that provision must be open access youth provision for children and young people aged 11 to 18 years (or up to 25 years if they have special educational needs or disabilities, are leaving care, or considered ‘at risk’ or vulnerable).

-Please note: it is the building/land being refurbished or where the equipment being purchased will be stored that must be located in an eligible postcode.
+Please note: it is the building/land being refurbished or where the equipment / vehicle being purchased will primarily be stored that must be located in an eligible postcode.

 The slides from the webinar can be viewed here.